tabbytadi/My-Portfolio/replit.md

 **Images**:
 - Profile pictures and project screenshots stored in /images directory
 - Images set with `-webkit-user-drag: none` to prevent dragging
+- All images use lazy loading (loading="lazy") for optimized performance

 **Rationale**: CDN-hosted libraries reduce bundle size, improve load times through browser caching, and eliminate the need for a build process or package management.